k1yrix/k1yrix.github.io/pages/mds/aboutMe.md

 - Likes to recite New York City Subway NTT announcements (plus its fictional based derivatives)
 - Likes to make New York City Subway style Electronic Strip Maps, FIND Displays, and much more.

+<b>Yes I am a firm believer and ally of LGTBQ+.</b> If you don't agree with me, then <b>don't talk to me...</b>

 ---

 ## My online occupations (current and former)
 - Former Network Planner & Contributor @ SCR Realism Project (11/Unknown/22 - 1/24/23)
 - Former Media Department Personnel @ Nova Incorporated (3/28/23 - 8/02/23 and formerly 1/12/23 - 2/27/23*)
 - Founder & Repo Lead of the former North Shore Mountains Research Site Stock Photography Project (opened since 4/21/23, archived since 8/21/23**)
-- Staff Coordinator then VP of Human Resources @ Softwire Community Server/CTA Roblox Group (since 06/13/23)
+- (To be former) Staff Coordinator then VP of Human Resources @ Softwire Community Server/CTA Roblox Group (since 06/13/23)
 - (Former?***) Voice Actor/Lorewriter/Contributor @ Solarium Development (since 07/20/23)
 - Founder and lead reporter of "The Potato Times"
 - Founder, independent lead developer of the PTA Alternate Reality project